-Unemployment, labour market survey, those who have already got a job Unemployment, Directorate of Labour Until 2003, the Statistics Iceland labour market survey included only one week in April and one week in November; however, since Jan.
+Until 2003, the Statistics Iceland labour market survey included only one week in April and one week in November; however, since Jan.
 2003, it has been continuous and the results published quarterly.
 As a result, figures from Jan.
 2003 and thereafter are not entirely comparable with earlier figures.
 Unemployment from the Directorate of Labour excludes persons on the partial unemployment programme from the beginning of year-2020.
 Quarterly data.
 Sources: Directorate of Labour, Statistics Iceland.

+Unemployment, Directorate of Labour

+IV-2

-IV-2 Unemployment by duration
+Unemployment by duration

 Until 2003, the Statistics Iceland labour market survey included only one week in April and one week in November; however, since January 2003, it has been continuous and the results published quarterly.
 As a result, figures from January 2003 and thereafter are not entirely comparable with earlier figures.
 Quarterly data.

-Source: Statistics Iceland.
+Source: Statistics Iceland

+IV-3

 Number of persons employed

 Persons 16-74 years old.
 Tree-month moving average.
 Monthly data.
 Source: Statistics Iceland.

 IV-4 Labour participation rate and employment rate

-Labour participation rate, seasonally adjusted --- Labour participation rate Employment rate, seasonally adjusted --- Employment rate Quarterly numbers based on monthly data averages Source: Statistics Iceland.
+Quarterly numbers based on monthly data averages.
+Source: Statistics Iceland.

-IV-5 Employment and hours worked for employed persons
+IV Labour market and wages IV-5 Employment and hours worked for employed persons

 Employed persons are those who worked at least one hour during the reference week or were absent from work that they were hired to carry out.
 Quarterly numbers based on monthly data averages.
 Source: Statistics Iceland.
 IV-6 Employment and hours worked for persons at work

 Persons at work are those who worked one hour or more during the reference week.
+There is a break in the series "hours worked" in Q1/2021.
 Quarterly data.
 Source: Statistics Iceland.
 IV-7 Total working hours

+IV-8 Total working hours